fxm90/GradientLoadingBar/readme.md

 ```

 ##### Configuration
-You can overwrite the default configuration by calling the initializers with the optional parameters `height` and `isRelativeToSafeArea`:
+You can override the default configuration by calling the initializers with the optional parameters `height` and `isRelativeToSafeArea`:

 ```swift
 let gradientLoadingBar = GradientLoadingBar(